-Gregg Jarrett: Impeachment will be ‘poison’ for ‘hardcore Trump haters’

 Gregg Jarrett: Impeachment will be 'poison' for 'hardcore Trump haters'

-Fox News legal analyst and commentator Gregg Jarrett told “The Todd Starnes Show” Wednesday that Democrats should not try to impeach President Trump after the release of the Mueller report because "it is a poison for them."
+Fox News legal analyst and commentator Gregg Jarrett told “The Todd Starnes Show” on Wednesday that Democrats should not try to impeach President Trump after the release of the Mueller report because "it is a poison for them."

 ILHAN OMAR CLAIMS US FORCES KILLED 'THOUSANDS' OF SOMALIS DURING 'BLACK HAWK DOWN' MISSION, RESURFACED TWEET SHOWS